MSc in Computer Science FAQ

 You can follow the course by evening study or on a day-release basis.

 Day-release students come for lectures on one day each week and one evening as well.
-Daytime lectures start at 11am and finish at 5pm.
-It is likely that day-release students' first-year daytime lectures will be on Thursday, with evening lectures on Monday.
-The second-year daytime lectures are likely to be on Tuesday, with evening lectures on Thursday.
+Daytime lectures start at 2pm and finish at 5pm.

-Details on the current time table can be found in the Programme booklet (PDF) .
+Details on the current time table can be found in the programme schedule.

 Most of the daytime lectures in a particular week are also given during evenings of the same week.
 It can be useful for a student who normally comes for lectures by one mode of study to occasionally come to the other lectures.
 For example, a student who normally comes to daytime lectures may one week be required to be at work for some reason.
 The student could come to the corresponding evening lectures in that week instead.
 We cannot guarantee that daytime and evening lectures will stay precisely in step, but they generally do so sufficiently closely to make this swapping possible.